-

 (10) Recommendations on development of a competency transcript.

-SECTION 1.6.(b) There is appropriated from the General Fund to the Department of Public Instruction the sum of eight million eight hundred fifty‑five thousand dollars ($8,855,000) in recurring funds beginning in the 2026‑2027 fiscal year for the Department to administer the Learning Accelerator learning lab facilitator allotment, as established by this act.
+SECTION 1.6.(c) There is appropriated from the General Fund to the Department of Public Instruction the sum of eight million eight hundred fifty‑five thousand dollars ($8,855,000) in recurring funds beginning in the 2026‑2027 fiscal year for the Department to administer the learning accelerator learning lab facilitator allotment, as established by this section.

-SECTION 1.6.(c) SparkNC, Inc., is an eligible partner for Learning Accelerator programs, as authorized by this act.
-There is appropriated from the General Fund to the Department of Public Instruction the sum of six million five hundred thousand dollars ($6,500,000) in recurring funds beginning in the 2026‑2027 fiscal year to be allocated as a grant to SparkNC, Inc., for administrative costs associated with being an eligible partner for Learning Accelerator programs.
+SECTION 1.6.(d) There is appropriated from the General Fund to the Department of Public Instruction the sum of six million five hundred thousand dollars ($6,500,000) in recurring funds beginning in the 2026‑2027 fiscal year to be allocated as a grant to SparkNC for program and administrative costs associated with being an eligible partner for learning accelerator programs.

 EXTENDED LEARNING AND INTEGRATED STUDENT SUPPORTS COMPETITIVE GRANT PROGRAM